HariSekhon/DevOps-Perl-tools/README.md

 Hadoop & Web Scale SysAdmin Tools
 =================================

-A few of Hadoop & Web Scale sysadmin tools I've written over the years that are generally useful across environments
+A few of the Hadoop & Web Scale sysadmin and other nifty tools I've written over the years that are generally useful across environments.

 ### Setup ###

-The 'make' command will initialize my library submodule then use 'sudo' to install the required CPAN modules
+The 'make' command will initialize my library submodule and  use 'sudo' to install the required CPAN modules:

 ```
 git clone https://github.com/harisekhon/sysadmin